nf-core/phaseimpute/docs/usage.md

 > ² Alignment files only (i.e. BAM or CRAM)
 > ³ `GLIMPSE1` and `STITCH`: Should be a CSV with columns [panel id, chr, posfile]
 > ⁴ `QUILT`: Should be a CSV with columns [panel id, chr, hap, legend, posfile]
+> ⁵ `QUILT2`: Uses the reference panel VCF directly.
+The panel CSV should contain [panel id, chr, vcf, index]
-> ⁵ `MINIMAC4`: Optionally, a VCF with its index can be provided for more control over the imputed positions.
+> ⁶ `MINIMAC4`: Optionally, a VCF with its index can be provided for more control over the imputed positions.
 Should be a CSV with columns [panel id, chr, vcf, index]
-> ⁶ Not yet supported
+> ⁷ Not yet supported

 Here is a representation on how the input files will be processed depending on the input files type and the selected imputation tool.